I Want To...

 B. When Johns Hopkins is the recipient of the data:

 If a Johns Hopkins researcher is the recipient of a limited data set of PHI from a non-Johns Hopkins source, the Johns Hopkins researcher most likely will be asked to sign the other party’s Data Use Agreement.
 In such instance, the Johns Hopkins researcher is responsible for reviewing the Data Use Agreement and determining if it complies in material terms with the Johns Hopkins Data Use Agreement template.
-If the other party’s Data Use Agreement differs materially from the Johns Hopkins Data Use Agreement template, or if there is any uncertainty, the Johns Hopkins HIPAA Office must be consulted.
+If the other party’s Data Use Agreement differs materially from the Johns Hopkins Data Use Agreement template, or if there is any uncertainty, the Johns Hopkins Office of Research Administration must be consulted.

 Disclosures of a “limited data set” are not subject to the HIPAA tracking/accounting requirements.
 The rationale appears to be that the marginal increase in privacy protections that such an accounting would provide is outweighed by its burdens.
 DHHS has taken the position that the privacy of individuals with respect to PHI disclosed in a “limited data set” can be adequately protected through a signed data use agreement.